reflection/designmodo-flatuipro-rails/README.md

     $ gem install designmodo-flatuipro-rails

+### Install Generator
-One **must** run the install generator after install *and* after update of designmodo-flatuipro-rails gem:
+One **must** run this after install *and* after update of designmodo-flatuipro-rails gem:

     $ rails generate flatuipro:install <Flat UI Pro Directory>

+### Demo Page Generator
+If you want to integrate the demo page:

+    $ rails generate flatuipro:demo

+The demo generator creates a 'flatuipro\_demo' controller with a default 'flatuipro\_demo/index' route.

+IMPORTANT: After deciding which components to use from the demo page, make sure to only include the corresponding less/css and js that you need from the flatuipro-demo.* files

 ## Usage
 After running the install generator, all assets should be setup.